About April Brucker

 Donald J. Tramp is certainly not Mr. Right, and definitely not even Mr. Okay.
 The petite Monroe-esque comedienne is certainly deserving of Mr. Right.
-A graduate of the New York University Tisch School of the Arts, April is a Manhattan-based film & television actress, published author and accomplished comedienne.
+A graduate of the New York University Tisch School of the Arts, her TV credits include ABC’s What Would You Do?,CBS Sports Now, NBC’s Today Show, plus numerous cable and syndicated shows, including Cash Cab, Entertainment Tonight, Inside Edition, The Layoverand My Strange Addiction.

-But her collection of potential Mr. Right’s has included Mr. Convict, who made her a license plate for Valentine’s Day; Mr. Fugitive, who called her before almost dying in a police shootout; and Mr. Sexually Unsure, who always borrowed her lipstick.
+But despite her career success, her dating life remains a disaster.
+Her collection of potential Mr. Right’s has included Mr. Convict, who made her a license plate for Valentine’s Day; Mr. Fugitive, who called her before almost dying in a police shootout; and Mr. Sexually Unsure, who always borrowed her lipstick.
 And of course, there was Mr. Married, Mr. Institutionalized and Mr. No Job and No Place To Live.
 She even dated Mr. I Was Abducted By Aliens and Mr. Sometimes Turns Into a Werewolf.

 April thought she had finally found Mr. Right and became engaged after just three dates with the man of her dreams.
 However, her fiancé became increasingly jealous of her 16 ventriloquist puppets that she uses in her one-woman touring show.
 In less than a year, he gave her an ultimatum: “It’s either me or your puppets!”

-The legendary British tabloid “The Daily Mail” ignited a firestorm of press coverage for April Brucker with a feature story headlined, “Ventriloquist who splashes out $20,000 a year on her 16 PUPPETS that even have their own bedroom dumps her fiancé after he tells her, ‘It’s them or me!’”
+The British tabloid “The Daily Mail” ignited a firestorm of press coverage for April Brucker with a feature story headlined, “Ventriloquist who splashes out £134,000 a year on her 16 PUPPETS that even have their own bedroom dumps her fiancé after he tells her, ‘It’s them or me!’”

-The story spread internationally to dozens of foreign newspapers and magazines, plus went viral on the Web.
+The story spread internationally thanks to dozens of foreign newspapers and magazines and went viral on the Web.
 And then came obsessed suitors from all over the world.
 Now her dating resume includes stalkers, ex-cons and of course restraining orders.
 Police sirens often accompany April when she is breaking up with an obsessed suitor.

-“I certainly didn't find Mr. Okay on the campaign trail, but Mr. Okay is out there… isn’t he?”
+“I certainly haven’t found Mr. Okay yet, but Mr. Okay is out there… isn’t he?”

 For more on April Brucker, click to visit: